Cards graded

 Why CardRevive

-Most collectors are weighing whether a card is worth the cost, wait and risk of grading.
-That is exactly the decision our prep workflow answers — before any grading fees are sunk.
+Most collectors weighing a grading submission are really asking whether a card is worth the cost, the wait and the risk.
+That is exactly the decision the prep workflow answers, before any grading fees are sunk.
+A card that may not grade well raw and cannot be safely improved is better identified at the A$10 inspection stage than after a full grading fee has been paid.

 Services

 The goal is not to promise a PSA 10.
-The goal is to stop collectors wasting money on preventable surface issues, poor candidate selection or unsafe packaging.
+It is to stop collectors wasting money on preventable surface issues, poor candidate selection or unsafe packaging, and to be honest about when restoration should be disclosed or declined outright.

-Assess whether the value, condition and likely grade spread justify grading.
+Assess whether the value, condition and likely grade spread justify grading at all, or whether the card is better left raw.

-Clean and prepare the card where surface issues can be improved safely.
+Clean and prepare the card where surface issues can be improved safely, using the lightest method that helps rather than the most aggressive one available.

-Package and route the card to PSA, BGS, PCG or ACE after prep is complete.
+Package and route the card to PSA, BGS, PCG, ACE or CGC after prep is complete, or grade it as-is where requested if it needs no bench work.

 Process

 No. Anyone guaranteeing a specific grade should be treated carefully.
-We can improve presentation and help select better candidates, but PSA makes the final decision.
+Prep can improve presentation, reduce the risk of a lower grade and help you select better candidates, but PSA makes the final decision on every card, and no grade is ever guaranteed.

-No. We support PSA, BGS, PCG and ACE.
-PSA is the most requested house, but some cards may be better suited to another grading company depending on your goals.
+No. We support PSA, BGS, PCG, ACE and CGC.
+PSA is the most requested house, but some cards may be better suited to another grading company depending on your goals, and we help match the card to the right one.